SalehTZ/flutter_poolakey/README.md

 #### flutter_poolakey is a wrapper around [Poolakey](https://github.com/cafebazaar/Poolakey) to use in Flutter.

+For additional help, please refer to the [wiki](https://github.com/cafebazaar/flutter_poolakey/wiki) or file an issue on GitHub.
 > [Poolakey](https://github.com/cafebazaar/Poolakey) is an Android In-App Billing SDK
 > for [Cafe Bazaar](https://cafebazaar.ir/?l=en) App Store.

 ## Important Configuration Notes
+If you face any issues consider doing these:

 1. **JitPack Repository**
    Use the following syntax for JitPack repository in your `build.gradle`: